DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ### FREE/TRIAL LIMITATIONS<a name="trial"></a>

-:information_source: The following informations about Free/Trial don't concern OhmerPrems members (owners of a valid license V2 keyfile).
+:information_source: **Following informations about Free/Trial don't concern OhmerPrems members (owners of a valid license V2 keyfile).**

 The Free/Trial version permits to evaluate most module's features, freely, but with many limitations (restrictions) the full version doesn't have!

-About Free/Trail, they're two possible scenarios:
+About Free/Trial, they're two possible scenarios:

-- **Scenario 1/** You're loading a shared patch (.vcv file) made by an OhmerPrems member (who are using full version), and his patch embeds one (or many) _FranKe_ module instance(s): all of these instances are working as **full player**, meaning these modules are able to playback without any restriction.
+- **Scenario 1:** You're loading a shared patch (.vcv file) made by an OhmerPrems member (who are using full version), and his patch embeds one (or many) _FranKe_ module instance(s): all of these instances are working as **full player**, meaning these modules are able to playback without any restriction.
 However, **everything** is locked against edition, including MUTE and SOLO states (individual and global), reverse and pendulum playback via momentary buttons (who affect the selected track only), track role, randomizations, module reset (via **Initialize** command from module's contextual menu, or **Ctrl**+**I** / **Cmd**+**I** on MacOS X, as keyboard shortcut), pattern/track copy/paste operations, and file operations.
 All settings from the module's SETUP cannot be changed, because the loaded patch structure was defined by its author.

-- **Scenario 2/** You add a new instance of _FranKe_ module in any rack: from the "fresh" added module, patterns from 03 to 64 can't be selected/reached (either by potentiometer, or by voltage).
-From patterns 01 and 02, **only tracks 1 and 2 events can be edited**, all other tracks (from 3 to 8) are locked against edition. **PITCH outputs for tracks 3 to 8 are constant -10V**.
+- **Scenario 2:** You add a new instance of _FranKe_ module in any rack: from the "fresh" added module, patterns from 03 to 64 can't be selected/reached (either by potentiometer, or by voltage/triggers).
+From patterns 01 and 02, **only tracks 1 and 2 events can be edited**, all other tracks (from 3 to 8) are locked against edition. **PITCH outputs for tracks 3 to 8 send constant -10V**.
 Both CV1 and CV2 may be assigned (from module's SETUP), but their actions may impact tracks 1 and 2 only.
 Turing Machine sequences on tracks 1 and track 2 can be edited and saved (and later, loaded but to track 1 or 2 only).
 Track role (via **TRK.
 ROLE** momentary button) can be changed for tracks 1 and 2 only.
 Also, many contextual menu entries concerning track, pattern, copy/paste and file operations may be disabled (grayed), depending the module's context when the contextual menu is pulled down by right-mouse button click over the _FranKe_ module.
 All others still locked/disabled, until you'll become OhmerPrems member!

 All stuff made on _FranKe_ module is always saved and recalled, including Turing Machine states (whatever locked, or not, as explained in TURING MACHINE section, later).

-:warning: Following explanations in the remaining of this _FranKe User's Manual_ will assume you're using the **full version of the OhmerPrems plugin** (by using a valid license V2 keyfile, exclusively reserved to OhmerPrems members).
+:warning: Following explanations in the remaining of this manual will assume you're using the **full version of the OhmerPrems plugin** (by using a valid license V2 keyfile, exclusively reserved to OhmerPrems members).

 ---